Uniswap/docs/SDK_versioned_docs/version-3.0.0/guides/liquidity/04-minting-positions.md

 You can retrieve the variable inputs (like `state.liquidity` and `immutables.tickSpacing`) from fetching the state data as shown in the previous guide.

 After you fetch these variables, call the Position constructor and input the parameters: `pool`, `liquidity`, `tickLower`, and `tickUpper`:
-- The `pool` parameter takes in our pool instance from step 1.
+- The `pool` parameter takes in the pool instance from step 1.
 - The `liquidity` parameter specifies how much liquidity to add.
 This examples adds a fraction of the current liquidity in the pool: 0.0002 times the amount of current liquidity.
 In production, this could be a parameter inputted into the function adjustable by the end-user.
 - The `tickLower` and `tickUpper` parameters specify the price range at which to provide liquidity.
 This example calls `nearestUsableTick` to get the current useable tick and adjust the lower parameter to be below it by 2 * `tickSpacing` and the upper to be above it by 2 * `tickSpacing`.
-This guarantees that our liquidity is "in range", meaning it will be earning fees upon minting this position.
+This guarantees that the provided liquidity is "in range", meaning it will be earning fees upon minting this position.

 ## Minting the Position

-To create the calldata for minting a position, use the function defined in the SDK called `addCallParameters` which takes in a position (of type `Position`) and an option (of type `AddLiquidityOptions`). `AddLiquidityOptions` are either `MintOptions` or `IncreaseOptions`.
-For this example we will pass in a valid `MintOptions` struct since we are minting a new position, not adding to an already existing position.
-You will learn the latter example below.
+To create the calldata for minting a position, use the function defined in the SDK called `addCallParameters` which takes in a position (of type `Position`) and an option (of type `AddLiquidityOptions`). `AddLiquidityOptions` are either `MintOptions` for minting a new position or `IncreaseOptions` for adding liquidity to an existing position.
+Below, the example outlines the parameters needed to mint a new position and passes in a valid `MintOptions` struct to the SDK function `addCallParameters`.

 `MintOptions` are constructed from `CommonAddLiquidityOptions & MintSpecificOptions`.
-To see all potential parameters that can be inputted here is the reference for `CommonAddLiquidityOptions`:
+To see all potential parameters that can be inputted here is the reference for [`CommonAddLiquidityOptions`](https://docs.uniswap.org/sdk/reference/interfaces/CommonAddLiquidityOptions):

 ```typescript
 export interface CommonAddLiquidityOptions {